 Coconut oil has a high content of saturated fats (about 92%).
-This makes it more stable for long-term storage and cooking as it prevents oxidationi XA chemical reaction that occurs when the oil is exposed to oxygen, leading to its degradation. and rancidity.
+This makes it more stable for long-term storage and for use as a cooking oil as it prevents oxidationi XA chemical reaction that occurs when the oil is exposed to oxygen, leading to its degradation. and rancidity.
 It is perfect for shallow frying (1).

-However, recent studies have linked high saturated fat intake to chronic conditions like obesity, high blood pressure, type-2 diabetes, and heart diseases.
+However, recent studies have linked high saturated fat intake to chronic conditions, such as obesity, high blood pressure, type-2 diabetes, and deterioration of heart health.
 They recommend limiting saturated fat intake or consuming oils rich in polyunsaturated fats and monounsaturated fats, such as olive oil (2).